Last Updated on July 1, 2025

 Abducts and medially rotates the lower limb.
 During locomotion, it secures the pelvis, preventing pelvic drop of the opposite limb.

-Tensor fasciae lata is a small superficial muscle which lies towards the anterior edge of the iliac crest.
+The tensor fasciae latae is a small superficial muscle that lies towards the anterior edge of the iliac crest.
 It lies between the gluteal region and the front of the thigh.
+It acts primarily in hip stabilization, abduction, and medial rotation of the thigh.

 Origin